 When we finally got to the advanced category, I was ready to puke.
 Literally.
-My stomach started churning, and I know I needed to get my nerves under control ASAP or I would throw up on the stage.
+My stomach started churning, and I knew I needed to get my nerves under control ASAP or I would throw up on the stage.
 I kept telling myself to calm down, but it wasn’t working.

 And then I noticed something.
 The Korean emcee made a mistake while reading his script.
 He smiled and shrugged it off smoothly.
-It must have been his sixth or seventh mistake that day, or more, perhaps, I’d lost count.
+It must have been his sixth or seventh mistake that day.
 He’d been making small mistakes since the opening speech and each time he would correct himself and just move on as if nothing happened.
-And of course, no one even batted an eyelash, because it wasn’t a big deal.
 I thought to myself, “If a native speaker can make mistakes and get away with it, why can’t I?”

 Somehow I found myself repeating that in my head while I marched slowly onto the stage to take my place under the spotlight.

 On the Stage

 The spotlight was so strong I could barely see anything from up there.
 The audience was a blur – I found that disconcerting.
 My mouth started going auto-pilot, reciting the speech as I’d written it, while I searched the white blur for faces, trying to gauge the audience’s reaction.
 Are they smiling?
 What are they thinking?
 Why can’t I see their faces?